DM8tyProgrammer/mighty-snippets/reusing-gradle-repo.md

 ---
-title: 'Reusing Gradle buildscript Repositories'
+title: 'Gradle - Reusing buildscript Repositories'
 description: 'getByName() can be used to reuse gradle repositories from buildscript'
 tags: 'gradle,java,reusing repository,buildscript repositories'
 datePublished: '2019-12-15'
 ---

-# Reusing Gradle `buildscript` Repositories
+# Gradle - Reusing `buildscript` Repositories

 [Gradle](https://gradle.org/) is a leading build tool.
 It downloads libraries from the declared repositories.
 It has a flaw that you have to declare repositories twice (`buildscript.repositories` and `repositories`) if you are using plugins.